Philo Review 2023: Live and On-Demand Streaming

 Philo app logins are enabled for up to 32 devices—which seems a bit excessive, considering that Philo isn’t compatible with all that many streaming gadgets (more on that next).

 If your streaming device is a PlayStation, Xbox, Nintendo, or most any brand of smart TV, sorry.
-Philo only works on eight platforms right now.
+Philo only works on a handful of platforms.

 Philo streams at 720p at 30 fps, but the HD picture quality difference is only barely discernible.
 It doesn’t, however, stream anything in 4K.